 Duck- faithful marriage

-In the Persian culture, fish are said to have important meaning.
-They are a Persian rug symbols of prosperity and are often times given as a new years gift to offer you hope for a prosperous year.
-The fish design is also thought to represent infinity, this is meant if there are a group of fish, rendering in four directions.
+In Persian culture, fish is said to have an important meaning.
+They are Persian rug symbols of prosperity and are often times given as a new years gift to offer you hope for a prosperous year.
+The fish design is also thought to represent infinity, this is meant if there is a group of fish, rendering in four directions.
 Ultimately if you are given a fish, someone is wishing for you infinite prosperity.

-Patterns and symbols in history of Oriental Rugs were often chosen for a belief, and to hope for you, life enhancing attributes.
+Patterns and symbols in the history of Oriental Rugs were often chosen for a belief, and to hope for you, life-enhancing attributes.

 Here are some colours and what they represent: